 Candice McHargue’s love of aviation all began as a little girl.
 On the weekends she would visit her Dad, and he’d be working in the garage on anything from cars to boats.
 As the years went by she’d asked questions about how parts and each system worked.
 Then started picking up tools to help fix the vehicles, and eventually decided she wanted to work with her hands.
 Candice McHargue attended Vincennes Aviation Technology Center in Indianapolis, IN and received her A&P in 2003.
-After getting hired on at a local MRO, she attended Embry-Riddle Aeronautical University obtaining a Bachelor’s Degree in Technical Management.
-She is currently with UPS as an Aircraft Maintenance Control Supervisor in Louisville, KY and founded the Louisville Chapter in 2012.
+After getting hired on at a local MRO as a technician, she attended Embry-Riddle Aeronautical University obtaining a Bachelor’s Degree in Technical Management.
+In 2008 she joined UPS Airlines in aircraft maintenance trainee program.
+During her career she worked with several departments in aircraft maintenance.
+In 2019 she joined UPS Flight Forward as the UAS Maintenance Controller in Fisherville, KY.
+She now works with drones!
+She has been involved with LINC, SOAR, and now the reverse mentor program with UPS.
+She founded the Louisville AWAM Chapter in 2012.
+So awesome, Candice!

 Learning to fly has been one of her greatest adventures and becoming an A&P was one of Chelsea's greatest challenges and accomplishments.
 She gained a great respect for anyone who works behind the scenes to make these birds fly.
 Being surrounded by so many experts within the industry has not only been a privilege but a joy and the journey has just begun.
 Chelsea recently obtained her A&P Certificate and is attending EKU obtaining her Bachelor's Degree.